Mihály Károlyi: Foreign policy

 Károlyi had appointed Oszkár Jászi as the new Minister for National Minorities of Hungary.
-During their brief periods in power, Oszkár Jászi, tried to create an "Eastern Switzerland" by persuading the non-Magyar peoples of Hungary to stay as part of the new Hungarian Republic.
+During their brief periods in power, Oszkár Jászi, hoped to create an "Eastern Switzerland" by persuading the non-Magyar peoples of Hungary to stay as part of the new Hungarian Republic.
 Jászi also immediately offered democratic referendums about the disputed borders to minorities, however, the political leaders of those minorities refused the very idea of democratic referendums at the Paris peace conference.
 Instead the Czech, Serbian, and Romanian political leaders chose to attack Hungary to seize territories.
-The military and political events changed rapidly and drastically after the Hungarian self-disarmament.
+The military and political events changed rapidly and drastically after the Hungarian unilaterial self-disarmament.
+During the rule of Károlyi's pacifist cabinet, Hungary lost control over approx. 75% of its former pre-WW1 territories (325 411 km2) without armed resistance and was subject to foreign occupation.